dalpaka/micronation/freeconstitution.md

 Article 5: The state of The Itterland is governed by the National Council.

-Article 6: The National Council otherwise consists of Military High Command, Representatives, Ministers and The head of state.
+Article 6: Decisions by the head of state can pnly be taken after a majority vote and each citizen can issue a decision.

 Article 7: Each Citizen has the Right to vote and be voted for a Representative and a Head of State.